n006370/HelioX20/Installation/README.md

 This method requires the following hardware:

-- Helio X20 with power supply
+- MediaTek X20 with power supply
 - Host machine (Linux/Windows)
 - USB to microUSB cable
 - USB Mouse and/or keyboard (not required to perform flash)